Bira/octopus-carnival/projects/tnv.md

 - [Introduction][1]: Talks a bit about the history of the book and the setting it describes.

 As more monsters are added, they will be linked below.
+As of April 16th 2023 the project is complete.

 - A
   - [Abyssal Plague Demon][2]